matthewbolanos/sk-party-planning-committee/README.md

 #  - Other: Used if you are using another deployment (e.g., Ollama) that provides an OpenAI API
-dotnet user-secrets set "OpenAI:DeploymentType" "AzureOpenAI" --project Agents/dotnet/SharedConfig dotnet user-secrets set "OpenAI:ApiKey" "your-api-key" --project Agents/dotnet/SharedConfig dotnet user-secrets set "OpenAI:ModelId" "your-api-key" --project Agents/dotnet/SharedConfig
+dotnet user-secrets set "OpenAI:DeploymentType" "AzureOpenAI" --project Agents/dotnet/SharedConfig dotnet user-secrets set "OpenAI:ApiKey" "your-api-key" --project Agents/dotnet/SharedConfig dotnet user-secrets set "OpenAI:ModelId" "your-model-id" --project Agents/dotnet/SharedConfig

 # Set if you are using AzureOpenAI
 # The deployment name may differ from the model name